rabaduptis/FlashlightAppsMarket/README.md

 ### An application that contains the information of various applications in 3 categories from an API, saves it to the database and directs it directly to the Google Play Store screen.

--ProgressBar
+- ProgressBar
--RefreshButton
+- RefreshButton
--Sort options
+- Sort options
--Search Mechanism
+- Search Mechanism
--Drawe Menu
+- Drawe Menu

 #### Features
 ------------